HomePainting Tips3 Ways to Paint Old Wood Furniture

 Whether your old wooden furniture is raw wood or processed laminate, you can paint it with acrylic paint.
 However, acrylic paints will give your furniture solid colors rather than a wood appearance.
 Follow these steps when painting processed and coated old wooden furniture with acrylic or chalk paint:

-- Apply a coat of primer to the furniture.
-Primer prevents raw furniture from absorbing the paint.
-Tip: For coated and processed furniture, primer helps the paint adhere better to the surface.
-“Related article: Do you need to primer before painting?”
+2. Apply a coat of primer to the furniture.
+Primer prevents raw furniture from absorbing the paint and helps paint adhere better to coated and processed furniture.

-- After applying the primer, wait at least 4 hours for it to dry.
+3. After applying the primer, wait at least 4 hours for it to dry completely.
+“Related post: Do i need primer.”

-- Apply two coats of acrylic paint or chalk paint to the furniture using a short-nap roller, with 4 hours between coats.
-A 2-inch brush will be sufficient for recessed areas.
+4. Apply two coats of acrylic paint or chalk paint to the furniture using a short-nap roller, with 4 hours between coats.
+A 2-inch brush will be useful for recessed areas and details.

-- After painting the furniture with acrylic paint, you can apply 1 or 2 coats of water-based varnish 24 hours later to protect the paint.
+5. After painting the furniture with acrylic paint, you can apply 1 or 2 coats of water-based varnish 24 hours later to protect the paint and provide additional durability.

 How to Paint Old Wooden Furniture with Enamel Paint

-Follow these steps in the process of painting wooden furniture with enamel paint:
+Follow these steps when painting wooden furniture with enamel paint:

 Frequently Asked Questions